sossinayDev/jetphotos-python/README.md

 Used to get a certain amount of images, sorted by criteria.

 ### Parameters:
 url: The url to access.
-For example: "https://www.jetphotos.com/new"
+For example: "https://www.jetphotos.com/new"<br />
 sort: Way to sort.
-Either "newest", "oldest" or "random".
+Either "newest", "oldest" or "random".<br />
 count: Amount of images.
 Type: int

 ###  Output